mahdiHash/blog-api/README.md

 The idea of this project is taken from [Blog-API](https://www.theodinproject.com/lessons/nodejs-blog-api) of [The Odin Project](https://www.theodinproject.com).

-My goal in this project was to practice authentication with [Passport-jwt](http://www.passportjs.org/packages/passport-jwt/) strategy and build my first api.
+My goal in this project was to practice authentication with [Passport-jwt](http://www.passportjs.org/packages/passport-jwt/) strategy, learn how to implement CRUD operations with [GraphQL](https://graphql.org), and build my first api.

 The technologies I used:
 - JavaScript on server-side,